GuoleiSun/MCIS_wsss/README.md

 1. Train a co-attention classifier.
 The implementation of co-attention can be found [here](https://github.com/GuoleiSun/MCIS_wsss/blob/11f116f76a981a00bce67d8602a4ba866a94fe83/Classifier/models/vgg.py#L171).
 Go to "Classifier" folder and run "./train.sh".
 After the training is done, to generate localization maps, run "./test.sh".

 2. Generate pseudo ground-truth.
-Run "python gen_gt.py".
+Adjust paths in "gen_gt.py" and then run "python gen_gt.py".

 3. Train a fully supervised semantic segmentation model.
 Go to "segmentation/examples/seg/" folder and run "./train_res.sh exp2 gpu_id", where "gpu_id" is the gpu to conduct training.
-Note that you need to adjust training list in "exp2/train_ins.txt"
+Note that you need to adjust training list in "exp2/train_ins.txt", where you should include the path of pseudo ground-truth masks.

 ### Citation
 If you find the code and dataset useful in your research, please consider citing: